Darshan-P2331/Darshan-P2331/README.md

 ## Hey 👋, I'm [Darshan.P](https://github.com/Darshsn-P2331/)

-I am Darshan.P, a Mobile :iphone: and Web :globe_with_meridians: developer!
-Currently pursuing Bachelor of Engineering in Information Sceince 🎓.
+I am Darshan.P, a Python + (DocAI, Gemini) and Web :globe_with_meridians: developer!
+Currently working as Associate (SDE-2) in Deutsche Bank.
 I'm a problem solving enthusiast, with a constantly growing love for languages.
 Beside's programming, I enjoy Gaming, reading Manga and watching Anime.
 <!--
 **Darshan-P2331/Darshan-P2331** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.